CoreWeave in talks to buy Core Scientific, WSJ reports

 Shares of Core Scientific rose about 8 per cent after the report, giving the company a market value of nearly $4 billion.

+Crypto miners use vast amounts of electricity to run their operations and are being increasingly targeted by bigger peers and AI technology companies, as they try to consolidate power supply for their energy-hungry enterprises.

-A deal could be finalized in the coming weeks, if the discussion doesn't hit a snag, the report said.
+A deal could be finalized in the coming weeks, if talks don't face setbacks, the report said, adding that exact terms being discussed could not be learned.

-Core Scientific did not immediately respond to Reuters request for comment.
+Core Scientific did not immediately respond to a Reuters request for comment.
 CoreWeave declined to comment.

 Core Scientific received an unsolicited non-binding proposal from CoreWeave in June last year to acquire all of the company's outstanding shares on a fully diluted basis for $1.02 billion, or $5.75 per share in cash.